Vijayjangra21/traffic-openenv-rl/README.md

 The system simulates a traffic intersection where an agent dynamically selects which lane receives a green signal to minimize congestion and waiting time.

-Designed for **reproducible evaluation and scalable deployment**, the project includes environment design, baseline, training, evaluation, inference, and deployment.
+Designed for **reproducible evaluation and scalable deployment**, the project includes environment design, baseline, evaluation, inference, and deployment.

 ---